littleosbook/aenix/doc/diary.md

   was caused by the size of the GDT being specified as 3 when it should be 5 (we simply forgot to change the size when adding to new entries).
 This shows how important it is to review _all_ kernel code to avoid these mistakes.

+# 2012-01-28

+# 2012-01-30

+## Achievements

+- Worked on setting up paging tables and such for user mode processes - mapping and unmapping memory from virtual to physical.
+- Sketched an outline of how to implement the page frame allocator.

+## Issues

+- Cannot allocate 4kB aligned memory needed for both the process' sections and for their page tables.
+Writing the page frame allocator tomorrow.

+# 2012-01-31

+## Achievements

+## Issues

+## Notes

+- The kernel's code and rodata should be mapped as read-only.
+This requires the kernel to be mapped in as several 4kB pages, the sections to be properly aligned (which they are), and the setting-up to be done in assembler.